adfresca/sdk-unity/README.md

 _**(Unity plugin supports in-app-purchase tracking feature only with Android platform. iOS support will be available soon)**_

-With in-app-purchase tracking, you can track all the in-app purchases, and use them for targeting specific user segments to display your campaigns.
+With in-app purchase tracking, you can track all the in-app purchases, and use them for targeting specific user segments to display your campaigns.

 There are two types of purchases you can track with our SDK.